janjaapmeijer/phd-public/README.md

 ### 📚 Citation and Acknowledgement

-If you use the scripts, data, or methods provided in this repository in your own work, please cite the corresponding publication using its DOI, or include a reference in your bibliography.
+If you use the scripts, data, or methods provided in this repository in your own work, please cite or acknowledge the corresponding publication.

 For example: